- Rating: PG-13

 The first man who spoke, Elwood, replied, “Leroy’s best friend.
 Joined at the hip for years, until yard scuttlebutt says Ridley was scorin’ with Darla,” Elwood shrugged.

 “That’s not what I heard.
 I heard Lee caught Ridley and Darla in bed together.
-Lee flies off the handle, kills Ridley.
+Lee flies off the handle kills Ridley.
 That was about the time that both Lee and Ridley disappeared.
 Then Lee shows up to turn over a new leaf with Darla, but he comes home with some strange animal.
-Looks like a dog to us, but if you look at it a certain way, it’s not.
+It looks like a dog to us, but if you look at it a certain way, it’s not.
 Lee even starts callin’ the dog Ridley, for Christ’s sake!
 We all know he’s lost it.

 “Anyways, Lee leaves the dog at home with Darla to go drinkin’ with us.
 He goes home, sees the dog takin’ it easy with Darla, totally loses it.
 He runs out in his truck, draggin’ the dog with him and gets in the car accident that the cops found him in,” Burns, the second man, said in a long-winded reply.